 In the inter partes proceedings T 735/04, document D6, a patent application by one of the patent proprietors, was cited in anonymous third party observations.
 Since D6 was highly relevant for the patentability of the claimed subject-matter and could cause the patent to be revoked, it was introduced into the proceedings.

-In view of these decisions, the board in T 1756/11 held that anonymous third-party observations made at a very late stage in the opposition appeal proceedings should not be given formal consideration in order to preclude hidden procedural abuse by the parties.
-Likewise in T 1181/12 the board did not take into consideration third-party observations which were submitted anonymously during the appeal proceedings.
+In view of these decisions, the board in T 1756/11 held that anonymous third-party observations made at a very late stage in the opposition appeal proceedings should be disregarded on formal grounds, in order to preclude covert abuse of procedure by parties to the proceedings.
+Likewise in T 1181/12 and T 379/13 the board did not take into consideration third-party observations which were submitted anonymously during the appeal proceedings.

 In T 1336/09, however, the board came to the conclusion that in this ex parte case the anonymous character of the third-party observations did not bar them from being admitted into the procedure.
-In respect of the anonymous character of the observations under Art.
-115 EPC, the board noted that the Decision of the President of the EPO and a Notice from the EPO concerning the filing of third-party observations under Art.
-115 EPC (OJ 2011, 418 and 420) allowed third-party observations to be filed without signature and anonymously.
-The board stated that the above dispositions were in line with earlier decisions of the boards, which did admit such observations, without apparent misgivings in relation to their anonymous character (T 735/04, T 258/05).
-Unlike T 146/07, which had concerned an inter partes appeal, the case at hand here (T 1336/09) concerned ex parte proceedings, in which the appellant was the sole party and could raise new issues or submit new prior art at any time - as could the board of its own motion by virtue of Art.
+The board referred to earlier decisions of the boards, which did admit such observations, without apparent misgivings in relation to their anonymous character (T 735/04, T 258/05).
+Unlike T 146/07, which had concerned an inter partes appeal, the case at hand here (T 1336/09) concerned ex parte proceedings, in which the appellant was the sole party and could raise new issues or submit new prior art at any time – as could the board of its own motion by virtue of Art.
 114(1) EPC.
 Accordingly, the risk of anonymous third-party observations providing a cover for procedural abuse could largely be excluded.